TG4: Football (Soccer)

 TG4 held rights to League of Ireland with RTÉ and Setanta Sports.
 They have also broadcast UEFA Cup games in the past.
 TG4 did broadcast Friday night matches called Sacar Beo which showed League of Ireland matches and cup matches, but RTÉ and Setanta retain those rights now.

 In 2019, TG4 broadcasts FIFA Women's World Cup with RTÉ.
 TG4 broadcasts 29 of 52 matches in Irish.

+TG4 broadcast the first live League of Ireland Women's Premier Division game from Tolka Park on 2 October 2021 with hosts Shelbourne beating DLR Waves 1:0.
+Games are regularly shown live on TG4.

 Tennis

-TG4 broadcast exclusive Irish coverage of the Wimbledon championships tennis tournament.
+TG4 broadcast exclusive Irish coverage of the Wimbledon Championships tennis tournament.
 TG4's coverage of the tournament began in 2005, with their coverage being viewed by on average 300,000 viewers each day in 2008.
-RTÉ commonly showed Wimbledon for a number of years before dropping the tournament in 2001.
-Ireland didn't show Wimbledon for a number of years until TG4 took over the coverage in 2005.
+RTÉ commonly showed Wimbledon for a number of years before dropping the tournament in 2001; there was then no coverage until TG4 took over the broadcasts in 2005.
 This proved popular as coverage has been more than it ever was on RTÉ, and with Connor Niland becoming the first Irish player at Wimbledon in 30 years their coverage continues to grow.
 TG4'S coverage of the Roland Garros Tennis began in 2008, which started with just highlights of everyday and the finals live.
 This proved popular so now TG4 coverage begins with highlights until the final week of the tournament when live coverage begins.